webnifique/nextcloud-client-docker/README.md

       -e NC_URL=$server_url\
       juanitomint/nextcloud-client

-## Example using local folder and exclude a folder or files (client side) and exclude folders from nextcloud sync
+## Example using local folder and exclude settings.
+You have to place a "exclude" file and a "unsyncfolders" file into one directory and mount it into the docker container

     docker run -it --rm \
       -v $(pwd)/sync-folder:/media/nextcloud \